RECAPEM

 • If the tube and the most proximal hole are not completely within the pleural space, and if the field has remained sterile, advance the tube.

-• If the tube is kinked or dysfunctional or the sterile field has been lost and advancement is required, place a new tube in sterile fashion through the same tract.
+• If the tube is kinked or dysfunctional or the sterile field has been lost and advancement is required, place a new tube in a sterile fashion through the same tract.

 • If the tube has been advanced too far, simply withdraw it to the correct depth.